SUNET/pkcs11_ca/docs/source/usage.rst

 We will use `Dehydrated <https://github.com/dehydrated-io/dehydrated>`_ as our ACME client for this example.

 We will use the client's ENV $HOSTNAME for the hostname the certificate to be issued to.

+Copy paste this script as **acme_setup.sh** which runs dehydrated and also responds to the CA's ACME challenge

 .. code-block:: bash